antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 Also in this set, we take a look at an unbiased view of expression profile sample similarity.
 This time, we will use **PCA** (Principle Component Analysis ).
 Like t-SNE, PCA analysis can summarize the characteristics of many genes in new abstract variables.
 The new variables are called principle components (PCs).
 PCA will plot the samples that behave similarly in their expression profiles closer together as well.

 * Return to the main page from the Cohort Overview, using the top left link **Go to: Main**
-* Select **Principle Component Analysis (PCA)** in box 3 and click **Next**.
-Also on the following page, click **next**, then click **Plot the PCA result**
-* R2 also allows you to color t-SNE and PCA with the expression of a gene.
-Under the plot select **ColorMode: Color by Gene** and type **Gene for Color: IL6**, select the first option IL6 (Reporter: 205207_at HO:1).
-Don't forget to click **next** in order for your changes to take effect.

-The PCA calculation creates many principle components.
-The first PC explains most of the variation found between the samples.
-Every following PC explains less and less of the variation of the dataset, R2 allows you to view the first 3 PCs in 3D.
-* Under the graph, select **PCA Projection: PC1:PC2:PC3-3D** and click **next** to see the effect.
-You can play with the 3D cube by holding your right mouse button down while dragging your mouse around.

 ##### Showing pathways in heatmaps

 We now want to know which pathways are affected by treatment with tocilizumab.
 * From the main page, select the analysis **Differential Expression between groups**, click **Next**
-* Choose *Select a track:* **therapy (2 cat)**
+* Choose *Select a track:* **drug (3 cat)**
 * Because we won't have many samples, we will not correct for multiple testing.
 Change *Corr. multiple testing:* **No correction**
-* Under *Sample Filter* we want to select the subset of samples involved in the tocilizumab study, both before and after treatment.
-Therefore, select *Select a track (subset):* **drug (3 cat)** and check both **tocilizumab (12)** and **untreated (20)**, click **ok**.
-Click **Next**.
-Click **Next** again on the following page.

-The list shows the genes that are differentially expressed before and after treatment.
+The list shows the genes that are differentially expressed between the two treatments.
 * To see in which pathways these genes play a role, this time we click on **Gene Ontology Analysis**.
-What pathways show a difference before and after therapy?
-Look at the color scheme, therapy: no >= yes means that the genes were higher expressed before than after treatment.
+What pathways show a difference between the two drug types?
+Look at the color scheme, drug:

+XX no >= yes means that the genes were higher expressed before than after treatment.
 Is this what you would expect?

 * The page with the list of differentiating genes is still opened.
 This time click the button Heatmap(zscore).
 ---